NicholasSynovic/nicholassynovic.github.io/content/summaries/using-svms-for-text-categorization.md

 > A summary of the paper

-The essay *Using SVMs For Text Categorization* by Susan Dumais et al. presents the usage of SVMs for text categorization on the Reuters collection in comparison to other classification algorithms.
+The essay *Using SVMs For Text Categorization* by Susan Dumais et al. (as part of the larger *Support vector machine* collection of essays in the July/ August edition of the 1998 IEEE Intelligent Systems magazine) \[1\] presents the usage of SVMs for text categorization on the Reuters collection in comparison to other classification algorithms.
 They found that SVMs perform best on this classification task.

 The greater reason for this essay is to encourage engineers to use learning algorithms for human intensive tasks - such as text classification.